Piper PA-32R

-The Piper PA-32R is a six-seat, high-performance, single engined, all-metal, fixed-wing aircraft produced by Piper Aircraft of Vero Beach, Florida.
+The Piper PA-32R is a six-seat (or seven-seat), high-performance, single engine, all-metal, fixed-wing aircraft produced by Piper Aircraft of Vero Beach, Florida.
 The design began life as the Piper Lance, a retractable-gear version of the Piper Cherokee Six.
 Later models became known by the designation Piper Saratoga.
 The primary difference between the Lance and early Saratoga is the development of a tapered wing on the Saratoga, replacing the "Hershey bar" wing on the Lance that was a carryover from the Cherokee Six.
 Later Saratoga models provided updated/improved avionics, engine and interior touches but retained the same airframe design.

 Production of the Saratoga was discontinued in 2009.

-The Saratoga competed for sales with the Beechcraft Bonanza, Mooney Ovation, Cirrus SR22, Cessna 210, and Cessna 350.
+The Saratoga competed for sales with the Beechcraft Bonanza, Mooney M20, Cirrus SR22, Cessna 210, and Cessna 350.

 Development

 Until 1972, when the assembly line was destroyed in a flood, the Comanche was Piper's luxury, high-performance single.
 Afterwards, Piper began modifying its heavy-lifting single engined PA-32 Cherokee Six, adding retractable landing gear and designating the type as the "PA-32R".

 The PA-32R was built under license by Embraer in Brazil as the Embraer EMB-721 Sertanejo.

 Kits for the PA-32R-300 (six supplied), PA-32RT-300 (16) and PA-32RT-300T (two) were supplied to Chincul in Argentina for completion.
 They were designated the PA-A-32R and PA-A-32RT.

 For the 2008 model year, the Saratoga II HP (normally aspirated) model was eliminated, along with the 6X and 6XT (fixed-gear versions of the Saratoga), leaving the turbocharged Saratoga II TC as the only production model in the PA-32 line.
 Production of all PA-32 models ended in 2009.